 VPNs help create a secure, private connection between your streaming device and the VPN server.
 Anything you are browsing over that connection cannot be monitored, traced or tracked.
 This is really important.

 However, that’s not the only reason to think about a VPN though.
 Another concern is something called georestriction.
 Basically this means that the content you are able to watch is limited, based on your location.
 As we’re discussing the Firestick and Roku in this post, if you’re anything like me, you’re going to want to take it with you when you go on a holiday.
 If that is the case, imagine your disappointment if when you get to your destination, the shows you were watching are not available!
 Well, a VPN can help here and it’s really quite easy.
-You see, when you connect to a Good VPN like IPVanish, you simply have to select the server location you’d like to connect to and then the VPN software will mask your IP address making it appear as if you’re in that location!
+You see, when you connect to a Good VPN like Surfshark, you simply have to select the server location you’d like to connect to and then the VPN software will mask your IP address making it appear as if you’re in that location!